leondz/aclsigsec-web/content/workshop/_index.md

 toc: false
 ---

-LLMSEC is a workshop on adversarially-induced failure modes of large language models, the conditions that lead to them, and their mitigations.
+LLMSEC is an academic event publishing & presenting work on adversarially-induced failure modes of large language models, the conditions that lead to them, and their mitigations.

 * Date: Jul 31-Aug 1, 2025
-* Location: Vienna, Austria (with [ACL 2025](https://2025.aclweb.org/))
+* Location: Vienna, Austria
+* Co-located with [ACL 2025](https://2025.aclweb.org/) as a workshop

 ## Scope